 The tool can also be used to manage “What If” scenarios by changing the answers to the initial questions about the community.
 This allows the user to view which programs could be feasible if the community had different baseline conditions, such as sustainability goals or hauler franchising.
 By repeating this process, the user can view additional potential options that may serve the community’s focus and overall planning.

 Once the tool provides the tailored output, including identified programs and case studies, users can review the details of those programs and case studies, as well as related regulations and mandates and example educational information.
 It will be up to each community/user to determine exactly which components work for their community to create actionable plans that suite the community’s specifics needs and phase.

-The 2013 Roadmap to Commercial Waste Reduction report, in conjunction with the associated decision tool, website and webinar, will provide your community with guidance when choosing an effective and well-suited commercial waste diversion program.
+The 2013 Roadmap to Commercial Waste Reduction report, in conjunction with the associated decision tool and website, will provide your community with guidance when choosing an effective and well-suited commercial waste diversion program.
 The information and recommendations are based on extensive reviews of literature, case studies of real world programs, and statistical analysis.
 These materials provide an extensive examination of best practices for commercial waste recycling and diversion as well as decision making tools that benefit both USDN members and other jurisdictions across the nation.